Walkthrough

 - Language: one tag per language present in your project (English, Italian, Spanish, etc.), assigned by the language the prompt is written in.

 - Custom: anything you add at the project level.
-Engine, audience, journey stage, geography, whatever you want.
+Platform, audience, journey stage, geography, whatever you want.
 No real limit on count.

 How attributes get assigned